 . . . → Read More: Effective Real Estate Agent Interview Questions

 . . . → Read More: Top 10 Signs You Hired The Wrong Real Estate Agent

-. . . → Read More: Want To Know Which Real Estate Agents Are Naughty?
+. . . → Read More: Real Estate Agents – The Good, The Bad & The Ugly

 Does the Realtor’s Code of Ethics and the Texas Real Estate Commission’s Canons of Professional Ethics and Conduct Conflict with a Realtor’s Fiduciary Duties to their Buyer Clients?
 This discussion focuses on an agent’s participation in a buyer client’s potentially discriminatory request, and how strictly observing the Code of Ethics and TREC Canons may conflict with an agent’s fiduciary duties to that buyer client.
 None of this discussion pertains to the selling client, which I consider to be a different situation entirely.